Medical expert of the article

 Autoimmune diseases (rare) |

-Early stages can be asymptomatic.
-Splenomegaly may be observed; at later stages, patients may complain of general malaise, weight loss, fever, and spleen infarcts may also be detected.
-50% of patients have hepatomegaly.
-Sometimes lymphadenopathy is detected, but this symptom is not typical for this disease.
-Approximately 10% of patients develop fast-progressive acute leukemia.
+Early stages may be asymptomatic.
+Splenomegaly may be present; in later stages, patients may complain of general malaise, weight loss, fever, and splenic infarctions may be detected.
+Hepatomegaly is present in 50% of patients.
+Lymph node enlargement is occasionally seen, but is not typical of the disease.
+Rapidly progressive acute leukemia develops in approximately 10% of patients.

-Idiopathic myelofibrosis should be suspected in patients with splenomegaly, spleen infarction, anemia, or an unexplained increase in LDH levels.
-If you suspect a disease, you need to perform a general clinical blood test and conduct a morphological study of peripheral blood and bone marrow with a cyto-genetic analysis.
-It is necessary to exclude other diseases associated with myelofibrosis (eg, chronic infections, granulomatous diseases, cancer metastases, hairy cell leukemia, autoimmune diseases); for this, bone marrow research is usually performed (with appropriate clinical and laboratory data).
+Idiopathic myelofibrosis should be suspected in patients with splenomegaly, splenic infarction, anemia, or unexplained elevations in LDH levels.
+If the disease is suspected, a complete blood count and peripheral blood and bone marrow pathology with cytogenetic analysis should be performed.
+Other disorders associated with myelofibrosis (eg, chronic infections, granulomatous diseases, metastatic cancer, hairy cell leukemia, autoimmune diseases) should be excluded; this is usually done by examining the bone marrow (if there are appropriate clinical and laboratory data).

-Blood cells have a different morphological structure.
+Blood cells have different morphological structures.
 Anemia is a characteristic sign of the disease and tends to progress.
-Erythrocytes are normochromic-normocytic with small poikilocytosis, in addition, reticulocytosis and polychromatophilia are observed.
-In the peripheral blood, nucleated erythrocytes can be found.
-In the late stages of the disease, erythrocytes are deformed, can take the form of a drop; These changes are enough to suspect the disease.
+Erythrocytes are normochromic-normocytic with slight poikilocytosis, in addition, reticulocytosis and polychromatophilia are observed.
+Nucleated erythrocytes may be found in the peripheral blood.
+In the late stages of the disease, erythrocytes are deformed and may have the shape of a drop; these changes are quite sufficient to suspect this disease.

-To date, there is no treatment that initiates the reverse process or gives effective control over the disease.
+There is currently no treatment that reverses the process or provides effective control over the disease.
 Therapy is aimed at eliminating symptoms and treating complications.

-Androgens, splenectomy, chemotherapy and radiotherapy on the spleen area are sometimes used to alleviate the condition of the patient.
-With a low level of erythropoietin (EPO), corresponding to the degree of anemia, therapy with erythropoietin at a dose of 40,000 units per subcutaneously once a week may sufficiently increase the hematocrit; otherwise, transfusions of erythrocyte mass are necessary.
-The problem of allogeneic bone marrow transplantation should be considered in young patients with advanced stages of the disease.
+Androgens, splenectomy, chemotherapy, and radiation therapy to the spleen are sometimes used to improve the patient's condition.
+When erythropoietin (EPO) levels are low, corresponding to the degree of anemia, erythropoietin therapy at a dose of 40,000 U subcutaneously once a week may sufficiently increase the hematocrit; otherwise, red blood cell transfusions are necessary.
+In young patients with advanced disease, allogeneic bone marrow transplantation should be considered.

 Forecast

-The median survival from the onset of the disease is about 5 years, although in some cases the diagnosis can not be made immediately.
-The presence of general symptoms, anemia or certain cytogenetic abnormalities indicate a poor prognosis; In the presence of anemia and some cytogenetic disorders, the median survival may be reduced to 2 years.
+The median survival from the onset of the disease is about 5 years, although in some cases the diagnosis cannot be made immediately.
+The presence of general symptoms, anemia or certain cytogenetic abnormalities indicate a poor prognosis; in the presence of anemia and some cytogenetic abnormalities, the median survival may decrease to 2 years.